-AP Exclusive: NCAA, allies spend nearly $1M on Capitol Hill
+AP Exclusive: NCAA, 2 conferences spend $750,000 on lobbying

 The Big 12 Conference has worked with lobbyist Kenny Hulshof, a former Republican congressman from Missouri, for several years, but it paid him less than $5,000 per quarter before ramping up its spending last year, records show.
 In the last six months of 2019, the Big 12 paid Hulshof $90,000 — some of it specifically to address Walker’s bill.

-The NCAA and the two conferences alone spent $990,000 on lobbying last year.
+In total, the NCAA and the two conferences spent at least $750,000 on lobbying last year.

 The NCAA’s ability to spend big on lobbying is a symptom of the larger problem, according to advocates for player compensation: a college sports system that generates $14 billion a year from athletes who are compensated only in scholarships and other education-specific aid.

-Note: This story has been corrected to show that the NCAA spent $450,000, not $690,000, on lobbying, because the money paid to outside lobbyists was counted on both the NCAA and the outside firm’s disclosure forms.